00fox/Ds2vJoy/README.md

 At the left of first 4 destinations, you'll find special mouse actions
 - ACTIVE_MOUSE: use to bring the chosen mouse
   - from the bottom group of checkboxes into the timestamp
-  - or make it responsive to the toggle
+  - and/or make it responsive to the toggle
-- SAVE_POSITION: Save the mouse position
+- SAVE_POSITION: save the mouse position
 - MOVE_BACK: return to saved point
-- MOVE_TO_XY/MOVE_TO_WH: Go to x,y/w,h (two left/central numbers of the grid)
+- MOVE_TO_XY/MOVE_TO_WH: go to x,y/w,h (two left/central numbers of the grid)
 - SAVE_AND_MOVE_TO_XY/SAVE_AND_MOVE_TO_WH: both
 - LEFT_CLICK, MIDDLE_CLICK, RIGHT_CLICK, X1_CLICK, X2_CLICK, CROLL_UP, SCROLL_DOWN
 - LEFT_DOUBLE_CLICK, MIDDLE_DOUBLE_CLICK, RIGHT_DOUBLE_CLICK, X1_DOUBLE_CLICK, X2_DOUBLE_CLICK, SCROLL_UP_x5, SCROLL_DOWN_x5